josephsachs/minare/README.md

 ## Technical Details

 ### Architecture
-Because my goal is to build not just a solution but tooling, the choice of technical stack required a careful balance between my goals and the developer's experience.
+Because Minare is intended to be not just a solution but tooling, the choice of technical stack requires a careful balance between my goals and the developer's experience.
 I chose
 - **JVM** because it performs better than Node.js or Python, is polyglot, doesn't require the developer to learn novel patterns like Rust or Go, and has a mature ecosystem;
 - **Vert.x** because it scales up to handle massive socket pools without blinking;